gaheehee/os-shell-project/README.md

 - DO NOT implement external programs' features by yourself (e.g., printing out a message to handle `echo` command, listing the current directory to handle `ls` command, etc).
 You will not get any point in this case.
 - It is advised to test your code on your computer first and to implement incrementally.
 Some sample inputs are included under `testcase` directory.
 Try to input each line or just run `./posh < [input file]`.

-### Submission / Grading

-- 260 pts in total
-- Source: ***pa1.c*** (220 pts in total)
-  - Points will be prorated by testcase results.
-- Document: ***One PDF document*** (30 pts).
-It should include **ALL** the followings;
-	- Outline how programs are launched and how arguments are passed
-	- How the command history is maintained and recalled later
-	- Your ***STRATEGY*** to implement the pipe
-	- AND lessons learned
-	- NO MORE THAN ***FOUR*** PAGES
-	- DO NOT INCLUDE COVER PAGE, YOUR NAME, NOR STUDENT ID
-	- YOU WILL GET 0 pts for documentation if you do not comply the statements
-	- Surprisingly, the instructor knows C syntax; you will not get a good point if you just READ code on the document.
-- Git repository URL at git.ajou.ac.kr (10 pts)
-  - To get the points, you should actually use the repository to manage your code (i.e., have more than two commits which are hours aparts).
-You will not get any point if you just committed your final code or the repository is not properly cloned.
-	- How to create your repository to submit:
-		- Clone this repository into your computer.
-		- Create a *private* project from http://git.ajou.ac.kr.
-		- Push the local repository onto the gitlab repository.
-		- Generate a deploy token from Settings/Repository/Deploy Token.
-Make sure you're working with deploy **token** not deploy **key**.
-		- Register at PASubmit using the repository URL and deploy token.
-		- PASubmit only accepts the repository address over HTTP. **SSH URL will be rejected**.
-	- For the slip token policy, the grading will happen after the deadline.
-So, the deploy token should valid through the due date + 5 days.
-- Free to make a question through AjouBb.
-However, **YOU MIGHT NOT GET AN ANSWER IF THE ISSUE/TOPIC IS ALREADY DISCUSSED ON THIS HANDOUT**.
-- **QUESTIONS OVER EMAIL WILL BE IGNORED unless it concerns your privacy**.